greenaltambe/ShyPixels/README.md

 npm run build
 ```

+> Note: magick dependency is required to build

 Output goes to `dist/chrome` and `dist/firefox`.

 The build script generates browser-specific manifests from the base manifest.